yeshapan/car-behaviour-detection/README.md

 # Behavior Detection at Pedestrian Crossings

 A computer vision project to analyze driver behavior at zebra crossings using YOLOv8 and object tracking.
-This project detects vehicles, estimates their speed, and classifies their behavior into categories such as:
+This project detects vehicles, estimates their speed, and classifies their behavior into categories.

 ## Project Objectives